-Palmetto Bay Academy provides a top quality education in a non-traditional setting for middle and high school students who will benefit from a small, nurturing environment.
+We are proud to offer an array of activities and events that students enjoy most from traditional schools in a socially and emotionally supportive setting.
 A true alternative to the traditional model, we offer rigorous academics in a socially and emotionally supportive setting.
-We offer an array of activities and events that students enjoy most from traditional schools while providing a safe and nurturing environment.
 Students pursue rigorous academic experiences that prepare unique learners for the demands of modern university and employment challenges.

 The demands for our students beyond high school have changed.
 PBA prepares our students for these changing needs by: